alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 .. image:: /_static/delete_sensors_list.png

-Check the boxes next to the sensors to delete, select ``Delete selected sensors`` from the ``Action`` dropdown, and then click the ``Go`` button.
+Check the boxes next to the sensors to be deleted, select ``Delete selected sensors`` from the ``Action`` dropdown, and then click the ``Go`` button.

-You can also delete an entire sensor while your are on the Editing screen for that sensor.
+You can also delete an entire sensor while you are on the Editing screen for that sensor.
 Click the ``Delete`` button in the lower left corner of the screen: